AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module3/ex3.md

 As an example:

-- the Call Center will request data from Platform using the namespace **mobilenr**
+- the Call Center will request data from Platform using the namespace **phone**
 - the Loyalty System will request data from Platform using the namespace **email**
 - online applications might use the namespace **ecid**